Denuwan392/Denuwan392/README.md

 With over 5 years of experience in digital content creation and software development, I bridge creativity with technology.
 My work spans from designing engaging brand visuals to developing scalable web applications and exploring the frontiers of AI and machine learning.

-🔹 **AI & Machine Learning**: Building AI agents, personal travel assistants, and experimenting with LangGraph and GenAI tools
+🔹 **AI & Machine Learning**: Building AI agents, personal travel assistants, and experimenting with LangGraph and GenAI tools.
-🔹 **Web Development**: Backend-focused developer using Python, Django, REST APIs, and databases like PostgreSQL
+🔹 **Web Development**: Backend-focused developer using Python, Django, REST APIs, and databases like PostgreSQL.
-🔹 **Digital Content Creation**: Branding, motion graphics, UI/UX assets using Photoshop, Illustrator, and After Effects
+🔹 **Digital Content Creation**: Branding, motion graphics, UI/UX assets using Photoshop, Illustrator, and After Effects.

 If you're looking to collaborate or discuss AI, web tech, or creative projects — let’s connect!